Nisenan: Birth customs

 Documented history about customs can be contradictory and not always reliable, as early anthropologists were often researching several regions at once, often well after disruptions and trauma to tribes had already occurred due to European contact.
-According to some sources, if twins were born, they and the mother were often killed, as they were consderedwere often killed, along with the mother.
+According to some sources, if twins were born, they and the mother were often killed.

 But Richard B. Johnson, current Tribal Chairman for the Nevada City Nisenan, said, "Our elders have said that twins were not killed, but were considered fortunate if both survived during infancy.
 Our tribe has ancestors who are twins."

 Due to a high frequency of stillborn births, the people did not make cradleboards until after the successful birth of a child.
 An expectant mother close to giving birth avoided cold air, salt, meat, and cold water.
 The umbilical cord was cut with an obsidian knife, and the end of the cord was smeared with charcoal.
 The mother started breastfeeding her child two days after his or her birth, and children were usually weaned at two or three years old.

 After a birth, the new mother and her child remained in the birthing hut for the first 16 days, with the husband maintaining a fire day and night.
 The new mother slept in a seated position for the first sixteen days after birth, with a heated flat stone placed on the belly to assist with passage of the afterbirth.

 A feast was essential after the sixteen days; during which the child was celebrated with relatives and a name chosen.
 Naming the child after an elder or ancestor was common.
 If there were no more names left to choose in a particular lineage, a close friend might allow the parents use of his family lineage for names.